awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Customizations/Guides/4_rowlevelsecuirty.md

 6. You can see the role that was collected by clicking on **Resources** and clicking on the hyperlink under **Physical ID**.
 ![Images/Managment_CF_deployed.png](/Cost/300_Optimization_Data_Collection/Images/Managment_CF_deployed.png)

+{{% /expand%}}

 ### Tag your AWS Organization Resources

-You must tag the AWS Organization Resources with the emails of the Quicksight Users that you wish to see the resources cost data.
+You must tag the AWS Organization Resources with the emails of the Quicksight Users that you wish to allow access to see the resources cost data.
 The below will show you how to tag a resource and this can be repeated.

 1. Log into your **Management account** then click on the top right hand corner on your account and select **Organization**
-2. Ensure you are on the **AWS accounts**
+2. Ensure you are on the **AWS accounts** tab

 You can select different levels of access.
 Tag one of the following and the use will have access to all data of that resource and any child accounts below it.